CIP-0001

 Naming CIPs with similar subjects

-When a CIP title and subject matter share a common element, begin the CIP title with that common element and end it with the specifc portion, delimited with the - character.
-Example (CIP-0095):
+When a CIP title and subject matter share a common element, begin the CIP title with that common element and end it with the specific portion, delimited with the -

 Web-Wallet Bridge - Governance